dstepe/number-facts/readme.md

 Programmers tend to look for challenges and we must work hard to cultivate a disciplined approach to our work.
 The first order of business is not to jump into NF-1 and write lots of code to fetch facts from numbersapi.com.
 You should notice that NF-1 does not mentioned numberfacts.com at all, or even specify that a random number fact is displayed.
 The team crafted the story this way intentionally.
 Our first goal is to establish a functional baseline covered by tests which will allow us to build the features described in the stories.

+## Project Setup (NF-Base)

+We already have a new Laravel application for our project.
+Our next step is to add our own build and deploy tools.
+This project is not intended to cover the details of those tools.
+We are adding:

+* build.xml
+* .gitlab-ci.yml

+And updating:

+* phpunit.xml

+You can refer to the git history to see the specific changes.

+You should also set up your own local environment so you can run the feature and unit tests provided with the default Laravel application.
+Remember, the goal is to establish a baseline with the tests passing and the application working.

+Note that with no source code to actually analyze, the pipeline may fail at this time.